tanercanbilgin/arduino101/README.md

 ## Repository Structure

-- `code-examples/`: A treasure trove of standalone Arduino code snippets, each meticulously designed to elucidate specific concepts.
+- `basics/`: Fundamental Arduino code snippets providing a solid foundation for understanding key concepts.
+- `projects/`: Exciting and complete Arduino projects showcasing practical applications of learned concepts.
-- `LICENSE`: A comprehensive explanation of the open-source licensing underpinning this repository.
+- `LICENSE`: Comprehensive information on the open-source licensing governing this repository.
+- `README.md`: The main documentation file providing an overview of the repository and its structure.

 ## Contributing